learning-zone/angular-basics/README.md

 #### Q. ***How do you enable binding expression validation?***

-You can enable binding expression validation explicitly by adding the compiler option **fullTemplateTypeCheck** in the "angularCompilerOptions" of the project's tsconfig.json.
+You can enable binding expression validation explicitly by adding the compiler option **fullTemplateTypeCheck** in the "angularCompilerOptions" of the project\'s tsconfig.json.
 It produces error messages when a type error is detected in a template binding expression.
 For example, consider the following component:
 ```typescript
 @Component({